fstihler/Agentic-3D/agentic3d/README.md

 Before installing agentic3d, make sure you have `poetry` <https://python-poetry.org/docs> installed.

 You can check this by running:

     ```bash
     > poetry -V
     Poetry (version 1.8.3)
     ```

-Now, to install agentic3d package, follow these steps:
+Now, to install the `agentic3d` package, follow these steps:

 1. Clone the repository:
     ```bash